jethornton/flexgui/docs/source/mdi.rst

    :align: center

 MDI history uses a QListWidget named `mdi_history_lw` to display the MDI history.
 You can click on a line in the history display to copy the command to the MDI Interface, ready for running.

 MDI Controls
 ------------

-The following QPushButtons can be used to execute, copy, and clear MDI command
+The following QPushButtons can be used to execute, copy, and clear MDI command history
-history:

 .. csv-table:: MDI Push Buttons
    :width: 80%